Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 1. (`ncn-m#`) Update the `spec.kubernetes.services.cray-dns-unbound` path in `customizations.yaml` with the IPv6 configuration.

-   If required update `network.netstaticips.system_to_site_lookups` at the top of the file or add an additional DNS server to the `forwardZones` list.
+   If required, update `network.netstaticips.system_to_site_lookups` at the top of the file or add an additional DNS server to the `forwardZones` list.

    Example configuration: